North West Durham (UK Parliament constituency): 2010–2024

 The 1997 boundaries were retained despite the official description of the constituency changing slightly in terms of the names of the local authority wards.

-In the 2009 structural changes to local government in England, the local authority districts in Durham were abolished and replaced with a single unitary authority; however, this has not affected the boundaries of the constituency.
+In the 2009 structural changes to local government in England, the local authority districts in Durham were abolished and replaced with a single unitary authority; however, this did not affect the boundaries of the constituency.

+Abolition

+Further to the completion of the 2023 review of Westminster constituencies, the seat was abolished for the 2024 general election, with its contents distributed four ways: